programmer-offbeat/hacktoberfest-2022/README.md

 - You can create PRs to this readme too, to make it better.
 - Better codes = better chances of being selected.
 - No spammy Pull Requests.
+- You can make folders of programming languages if you don't find yours.
+- Feel free to open an issue or PR if you want to edit other's codes.

 ```javascript